 This post may contain affiliate links.
 Please see our disclosure for more information.
 As an Amazon Associate, we earn from qualifying purchases (if applicable).

-Love to cook Mexican traditional food?
+Do you love to cook traditional Mexican food?

-If you love to cook authentic Mexican food here is a recommended book for you “The Best Mexican Recipes” from Amazon.
+If you love to cook authentic Mexican food, here is a recommended book for you: “The Best Mexican Recipes” from Amazon.

 Our article is to inspire you to visit the Yucatan Peninsula.
-We have written an extensive guide on all the top destinations in the Yucatan you should visit, what to do there, where to stay, popular tours and tips on visiting.
+We have written an extensive guide on all the top destinations in the Yucatan you should see, what to do there, where to stay, popular tours and tips on visiting.

 We researched Yucatan Cuisine Wikipedia to find out if there was a difference between types of Mexican food in each region of Mexico.